telemetryinsights/SmartThings/Lutron RadioRA/hassio/README.md

      https://github.com/rsnodgrass/SmartThings/Lutron%20RadioRA/hassio
 </pre>

-2. Find the "Lutron RadioRA Manager" in the add-ons and install it
+2. Find the "Lutron RadioRA 1 Gateway" in the add-ons and click Install

-3. Follow Homemation's instructions on how to add the SmartApp and DeviceType in SmartThings.
+3. Follow HomeMation's instructions on how to add the SmartApp and DeviceType in SmartThings.

 ### Configuration

-Change the config of the app in hassio then edit the configuration.yaml:
+Edit your Home Assistant configuration.yaml:

 <pre>switches:
   - platform: mqtt